trento-project/playground/README.md

 ### Windows users
 Install [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/) and/or leverage [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

-For other means of using make on windows, google will help: `install make on windows`

 ## Usage

 1. clone the current repository